Essential Tulum Packing List

 Shoes

 If you’re the type of person who needs really solid arch or ankle support, I’d pack a pair of sneakers for days when you expect to do a lot of walking.
-If you’re a seasoned sandal veteran, you’ll be able to get by with just a pair of chacos (or even flips, depending on how hardcore you want to be!).
+If you’re a sandal pro, you can get by with just Chacos.

 Toiletries